Zhuchengyu04/kata-containers/docs/how-to/how-to-use-the-kata-agent-policy.md

 Policy rules are optional.
 They typically compare the input parameters of a [ttRPC API](../../src/libs/protocols/protos/agent.proto) request with values from the [policy data](#policy-data).
 Based on this comparison, a rule can either allow or deny the request, by returning `true` or `false`.

 Multiple rules having the same name can be defined in the same Policy.
-As described [above](#default-values), when [`OPA`](https://www.openpolicyagent.org/) is queried by the Kata Agent, using [`OPA REST API`](https://www.openpolicyagent.org/docs/latest/rest-api/), `OPA` tries to find at least one rule having the same name as the request that returns `true` given the API input parameters.
+As described [above](#default-values), when the Kata Agent queries [`OPA`](https://www.openpolicyagent.org/) by using the [`OPA REST API`](https://www.openpolicyagent.org/docs/latest/rest-api/), `OPA` tries to find at least one rule having the same name as the request that returns `true` given the API input parameters defined by the [ttRPC API](../../src/libs/protocols/protos/agent.proto).

-Examples of rules:
+Examples of rules, corresponding to the Kata Agent `CopyFile` and `ExecProcess` requests:

 ```
 import future.keywords.in